scorpiocavalier/m3-3-node--url-params/README.md

 1. Open a terminal window and type `yarn install`
 2. Start up the server by typing `yarn dev`

+## Stuck?

+🚨 In this workshop it is best **NOT** look at the solutions.
+If you get stuck, see a TC.

 ## Workshop

-⚠️ Before you start the exercises, you will have to fix the server, I think.
+⚠️ Before you start the exercises, **you will have to fix the server**, I think.
 Somehow, things got a little messed up and it won't run until the bugs are squashed.

 <img src='https://media3.giphy.com/media/BxWTWalKTUAdq/giphy.gif' />

-## Getting stuck?

-🚨 It wil be better to **not** look at the solutions.
-If you get stuck, see a TC.

 ---

-## Exercise 1
+## Exercise 1 - Top 50 Songs (not from this year, or even last year)

 ### 1.1